 - “Governance” is about decision-making.
 We define it this way: “Governance is the formalization and exercise of repeatable decision-making practices.”
 In other words, it is about how to decide what to do.

-- Our Governance Recipes reflect Agile principles throughout, but their application is not restricted to Agile projects.
+- Our Governance Solutions reflect Agile principles throughout, but their application is not restricted to Agile projects.
 (I.e., the governance is Agile, whether or not the project is.)
-These kinds of recipes may be used for Agile, hybrid, or other projects.
+These kinds of solutions may be used for Agile, hybrid, or other projects.

 - For large (enterprise) companies that build software products, governance is exercised at Project, Program, and Portfolio levels

 - The Project level refers to the work of a single Team